dl-solarity/hardhat-zkit/README.md

 The package extends `expect` chai assertion to recognize typed `zktype` objects for frictionless testing experience.

 > [!NOTE]
-> Please note that for witness testing purposes it is sufficient to compile the circuit just with `zkit compile` task, without generating the keys.
+> Please note that for witness testing purposes it is sufficient to compile circuits just with `zkit compile` task, without generating the keys.

 ### Example